Anjok07/ultimatevocalremovergui/README.md

 python ensemble_inference.py -g 0 -s -i "INPUT"
 ```

-You can also specify the models you wish to ensemble.
+By default, 14 models will be ensembled.
+However, you can also specify the models you wish to ensemble.
 For the ensemble_inference script specifically, do not input the ".pth" extension within the command, only the name.
 Here is an example -

 ```
 python ensemble_inference.py -g 0 -P "MODELNAME1" "MODELNAME2" "MODELNAME3" -i "INPUT"